micmejia/bible-dump/NKJV/Luke/Luke 12.md

 And if he should come in the second watch, or come in the third watch, and find _them_ so, blessed are those servants.

 ###### 39
-But know this, that if the master of the house had known what hour the thief would come, he would [^g]have watched and not allowed his house to be broken into.
+But know this, that if the master of the house had known what hour the thief would come, he would have watched and not allowed his house to be broken into.

 ###### 40
 Therefore you also be ready, for the Son of Man is coming at an hour you do not expect."